Updated 5/27 at 2:00 pm EST

 Official Disney Statement

-Once these phases are complete, then Disney will resume new ticket sales and hotel reservations after that period of time.
+Once these phases are complete, then Disney will resume new ticket sales and hotel reservations after that period.
 Theme park reservations will be limited due to attendance limitations and will be subject to availability.
 More details on the new reservation system will be available soon.

 Additionally, Disney announced that Disney Vacation Club resorts at Walt Disney World will begin to reopen to members and guests along with Disney’s Fort Wilderness Resort & Campground beginning on June 22.